 - Conducting Stakeholders Analysis: As the Nudge Theory suggests, changes should not be enforced on employees by creating strict norms.
 Hence, there needs to be a stakeholders analysis to get perspective into how employees view the change and why they are resistant to it.
 The top management should try and understand employees’ viewpoints without any bias.
 Stakeholders analysis will help in determining which stakeholders will be directly impacted by the change and also the stakeholders responsible for sustaining the change.

 - Creating a Timeline: The change then needs to be planned by associating milestones and a timeline with the project.
 This is a part of the effective process of planning the change in an efficient way.
 Milestones need to be set and then further communicated to the people who will be responsible for achieving the milestones.
-To track if the progress is aligned with the set milestones or not, change managers also need to define the key performance indicators that are going to be used to gauge milestones.
+To track if the progress is aligned with the set milestones or not, change managers also need to define the project management KPIs that are going to be used to gauge milestones.

 - Keeping Decision Making Inclusive: The change should be presented to employees as a choice and not a mandate.
 For that, the best way out is to keep the change management process inclusive and hence seek opinions and thoughts from employees.
 The more inclusive the decision making the greater will be the comfort with the change and the support for it.

 - Seek feedback: Change managers and leaders need to be receptive to feedback from their teams with respect to possible shortcomings in planning or the design of the change.
 As per the Nudging theory, seeking feedback is essential whether it is from employees or even customers.
 It would be a great strategy to establish strong mechanisms for regular feedback sharing wherein both employees and leaders can share their feedback effectively and constructively.